How cloud-native speeds up releases, scales and cuts costs

 1. Moving to cloud infrastructure eases operations and reduces downtime during application updates.

-2. Any business can adopt a cloud-native approach — it requires investment and staff with the right skills.
-In 2025, cloud-native architecture matters most in these industries:
+2. Any business can adopt a Cloud-native approach - it requires investment and staff with relevant skills.
+In 2025, Cloud-native architecture is important in these industries:

 3. Startups and tech businesses.
 Cloud-native lets you launch an MVP and update the product without downtime or extra costs.

-4. No need to buy servers or spend resources on administration — you can scale fast as demand grows.
+4. There is no need to buy servers or spend resources on administration - you can scale quickly as demand grows.

 5. Financial and insurance companies (fintech)